sanko/readonly/README.md

 value may not be changed.
 Any attempt to modify the value will cause your program to die.

-If `$value` is a reference to a scalar, array, or hash, then this function will mark the scalar, array, or hash it points to as being readonly as well, and it will recursively traverse the structure, marking the whole thing as readonly.
+If the given value is a reference to a scalar, array, or hash, then this function will mark the scalar, array, or hash it points to as being readonly as well, and it will recursively traverse the structure, marking the whole thing as readonly.

-If $var is already a Readonly variable, the program will die with an error about reassigning Readonly variables.
+If the variable is already readonly, the program will die with an error about reassigning readonly variables.

 ## Readonly::Array